 In 1894, the British Medical Journal set up a "commission" to investigate conditions in provincial workhouses and their infirmaries.
 Following a visit to Crediton, the commission's report contained a number of critcisms.
 The sick wards wards were small and crowded, the bedsteads narrow and low, and the bedding thin and insufficient.
 The beds were untidy, there were unemptied chamber-potss about, and there was an apparent lack of cleanliness.
 The separate two-storyed infectious hospital, which had stood empty for some time, was being used by the master to store his seed potatoes on the ground floor.
 The sanitary arrangements were described as "a disgrace to the place."
 In a triangular water-closet off the men's ward, the pan was "foul and unwholesome".
 The sole nurse was trained in workhouse nursing, but not in midwifery.
 No night nurse was employed.
 Further details are available in the full report.

-The workhouse later became part of Crediton Hospital.
+In 1930, the site was taken over by Devon County Council and became a Poor Law Institution.
+From around 1932, it was used to accommodate 'mentally defective' inmates then from 1948 became part of Crediton Hospital.
 In more recent times, the former workhouse buildings have provided accommodation for the elderly and for patients with learning difficulties.
 The site has now been redeveloped for residential use.

 Note: many repositories impose a closure period of up to 100 years for records identifying individuals.
 Before travelling a long distance, always check that the records you want to consult will be available.